sodapopcan/vim-ifionly/README.markdown

 and sometimes even [NERDTree](https://github.com/scrooloose/nerdtree)&mdash;or, *ahem* [twiggy](https://github.com/sodapopcan/vim-twiggy)&mdash;are all open and I want to quickly get back to my default state in one or two keystokes.
-For the longest time, I was calling `:only` like crazy, only to have to bring back my split... hence If I Only&hellip;
+For the longest time I would call `:only` on an artibrary window only to have to bring back the discarded split... hence If I Only&hellip;

 If this sounds useful to you yet you like to have something like NERDTree open at all times, `g:ifionly_filetypes` can be set in your vimrc.
 It takes a list